piazzai/piazzai.github.io/index.md

 ## Service

-### Conference organization
+### Professional activities

-Scientific committee of the Nagymaros Conference, ESMT Berlin (2020)
+Scientific committee member for the Nagymaros Conference, ESMT Berlin (2020)
 Organizer of the Applied Logic Workshop, Delft University of Technology (2018)

 ### Departmental activities